AshokaShringla/SoftwareEngineeringProject/README.md

 - Notes in details can be seen under each task
 - Users can get push notifications
 - Users can see the calendar with all events associated with them on it

+### Design Description

+- Nav bar
+Created using bootstrap.
+Has functionality to go to calendar page (login and register if not logged in) (home page and log out if logged in)

+- User can sign up
+Form to sign up sends http post to backend using endpoints.
+Backend sends data to database and returns the user object to the frontend.
+Frontend signs in automatically.

+- User can sign in
+Form to sign in sends http post to backend using endpoints.
+Backend encrypts password and checks if user is correct with the database.
+Returns appropriate response to frontend.
+Frontend signs in.

+- User can sign out.
+Frontend removes localstorage data and user is signed out.
+Directed to login page.

+- User can add notes
+User can write a note and it will be send to the backend using http post and the backend saves it to the database.

+- User can see list of their notes
+User can navigate to a page to see their notes.
+List of notes will be displayed by sending a get request to the backend.
+Backend pulls table with notes from the user from the database and sends them in a list to the frontend.
+Frontend displays the notes in a table.

+- User can delete notes
+User can click delete button in the table next to each note to delete.
+Frontend sends delete http request to the backend.
+Backend deletes the note from the database.
+Frontend refreshes request to see all notes and the user will see the note is gone.

+- User can see calendar
+Frontend has a page to see calendar.
+User can go fowards and backwards by month and click button to get back to the current day.

+Planned requirements, not complete:
+- User can see list of notes shared with them
+- User can edit tasks on an hourly basis
+- User can edit tasks on a daily basis
+- User can edit tasks on a monthly basis
+- User can share each task with others
+- Notes in details can be seen under each task
+- Users can get push notifications
+- Users can see the calendar with all events associated with them on it